Materials Matter!

 Izmir Region, Turkey

-This facility produces organic cotton garments for sustainable clothing brands and supports multiple stages of production including fabric knitting, dyeing, finishing, and garment manufacturing.
+This facility employs an estimated ~200 workers and produces organic cotton garments for sustainable clothing brands.
+The factory supports multiple stages of production including fabric knitting, dyeing, finishing, and garment manufacturing.

 India Manufacturing Partner

-This facility specializes in producing garments from natural fibers and supports garment cutting, stitching, finishing, and quality control operations.
+The company employs a smaller team of approximately 40–50 workers and specializes in producing garments from natural fibers.
+Their facility supports garment cutting, stitching, finishing, and quality control operations.

 India is one of the world’s largest producers of organic cotton and plays an important role in the global organic textile supply chain.